wp-plugins/p-squirrel/readme.txt

 2. After - p Squirrel hides the empty paragraphs

 == Changelog ==

+= 1.1.3 =
+* Meta: Added comment to failsafes in js

 = 1.1.2 =
 * Meta: Tested for Wordpress 4.1